enjaku4/rabarber/README.md

 end
 ```

-This allows everyone to access `OrdersController` and its children and the `index` action in `InvoicesController`.
+This allows everyone to access `OrdersController` and its children and `index` action in `InvoicesController`.

-If you've set the `must_have_roles` setting to `true`, then only the users with at least one role can have access.
-This setting can be useful if your requirements are so that users without roles are not allowed to see anything.
+If you've set `must_have_roles` setting to `true`, then, only the users with at least one role can have access.
+This setting can be useful if your requirements are such that users without roles are not allowed to see anything.

 For more complex rules, Rabarber provides the following: